 Cold Heading Applications

-Cold heading has typically been used to create pieces like simple fasteners, though with technology always improving, cold heading can be used to create highly specialized fasteners and specialty pieces.
-This includes fasteners used in bridges, automotive manufacturing, electronics, and specialty bolts.
+Cold headed products include items like simple fasteners, though with cold heading technology always improving, it can be used to create highly specialized fasteners and specialty pieces.
+This includes fasteners used in bridges, automotive manufacturing, electronics, specialty bolts, and other components.

 The Federal Group’s Cold Heading Capabilities

-A shortlist of our strengths are automotive components, gear blanks, ball studs, piston pins, sparkplug shells, valve spring retainers, engine poppet valves (intake and exhaust), transmission shafts, agricultural parts, bearings, screws, bolts, nuts, specialty and per print items.
+Cold heading technology has been around for about 100 years.
+A shortlist of our cold forming and cold heading strengths are exotic metal fasteners, gear blanks, ball studs, piston pins, sparkplug shells, valve spring retainers, engine poppet valves (intake and exhaust), transmission shafts, agricultural parts, bearings, screws, bolts, nuts, terminal studs, specialty and per print items.

 Talk To An Expert